Keira Nguyen

 Additionally, variations in imaging settings, protocols, and clinical practices across different healthcare institutions further complicate data standardization, limiting the ability of AI to generate reliable, generalized insights across diverse patient populations.

-Concerning data breaches and security attacks, many medical facilities have tightened up security and data sharing policies.
+Concerning data breaches and security attacks, many medical facilities have tightened up security and data-sharing policies.
 This poses a challenge for AI systems that require large datasets from diverse sources to perform effectively.

-For example, the United States enacted a law called Health Insurance Portability and Accountability Act (HIPAA) to safeguard patient information.
+For example, the United States enacted a law called the Health Insurance Portability and Accountability Act (HIPAA) to safeguard patient information.